AndreLofgren/Newton-Raphson-parallel/README.md

 Bisection found 100000 zeros in 0.298974 s

 # Additional notes
 If you find the code helpful and want to reuse it for your homework or your project, you're free to do so.
 However, I take no responsibility regarding correctness and functionality of the code, and strongly discourage thoughtless copying a random piece of code.
-You're ultimately the one responsible for testing and making sure your code is correct.
+You're ultimately the one responsible for testing and making sure your program is correct.
 If you find a bug in the code, don't hesitate to contact me.